RCRK/data-512-a1/README.md

 Data has been combined together into a single file from multiple files offline in excel, the juypter notebook contains all the information till creating the multiple individual files.

+This folder also contains an excel sheet which was used to generate the visualization.
+I converted the visits into Million and graphed them.
+The excel with the visualization is en-wikipedia_traffic_200712-201909.xls.